TiagoVentura/egap_covid_poweranalysis/README.md

 Results
 -------

-We present below the results for power varying our three inputs: sample size, effect size for treatment 1 and treatment 2.
+We present below the results for the power analysis after varying our three inputs: sample size, effect size for treatment 1 and treatment 2.

 References
 ----------